Alexandre-vale/Alexandre-vale/README.md

 <p align="left">
   <em>
-Hello, i'm alexandre vale, CS student with an unending hunger for learning more about development, if there is a semi-colon involved, you bet i'll be into it!
+Hello, i'm alexandre vale, CS student with an unending hunger for learning more about development, if there is a semi-colon involved, you can bet i'll be into it!
   </em>
   <br>
 </p>